Almuafa/loan-classifier/README.md

 # Loan classifier
-Building classifier than predicts ability of consumer to pay the loan
+Building classifier that predicts ability of consumer to pay the loan

 ## Workflow
 1. Data gathering